A new algebraic approach to genome rearrangement models: Background: the permutation approach

 where we have observed that the expression is in fact a power series and, accordingly, have been able to eliminate the infinite sum from the expression.

 We note that, for a given model, one need only calculate the eigenvalues of each $\rho_p(\ess)$ once.
-Thus the bulk of the calculation burden is now in calculating the {\em partial traces}, that is, for any given genome, the set
+Thus the bulk of the calculation burden is now in calculating the {\em partial traces}, that is, for any given genome, the set $\left\{\tr(\rho_p(\sigma^{-1}\zee) E_{p,i}): p\vdash N, i = 1\ldots r_p\right\}$ of coefficients that correspond to the distinct eigenvalues in the likelihood equation.